-5 Press (a), the PTT button, the ABRT menu selection, or turn the 16-Position Select knob to exit this menu.

-Note: If the selected key is erased, KEY FAIL will be displayed and a momentary keyfail tone will be generated.
-If the selected key is not allowed, ILLEGAL KEY will be displayed and a momentary illegal key tone, similar to the key fail tone will be KEY FAIL fail tone, will be generated.
+Press , the PTT button, the ABRT menu selection, or turn the 16-Position Select knob to exit this menu.
+Note: If the selected key is KEY FAIL erased, KEY FAIL will be displayed and a momentary keyfail tone will be generated.
+ILLEGAL KEY If the selected key is not allowed, ILLEGAL KEY will be displayed and a momentary illegal key tone, similar to the key fail tone, will be generated.